 The pyramid also features a detailed interior, which is brought to life when lifting its outer shell and revealing its cross-section.
 Beneath the shell, you will discover grand tunnels, the King’s and Queen’s Chambers, and a unique stone-moving system, the latter of which was presumably used when building the actual pyramids.
 The model is meant to resemble the Great Pyramid as it would have looked during its heyday over 4,000 years ago, mimicking the gleaming white sheets of limestone that once covered its exterior.

 Put any conspiracy theory you’ve heard to the side and take matters into your own hands by building a pyramid to call your own.
 LEGO’s Great Pyramid of Giza build is slated to release on August 1 for $130.
-Meanhile you can check 15 biggest LEGO sets ever.
+Meanhile you can check 15 Biggest LEGO Sets in the World and 10 Most Expensive LEGO Sets Ever.